Track MCP LogoTrack MCP

 INGEST_EXCLUDE_PATHS="drafts/**,scratch.md"

-Extensionless files (e.g. README, LICENSE, Makefile) are not embedded by the default allowlist; rename them with a .md or .txt suffix if you want them indexed.
+Extensionless files (e.g. README, LICENSE, Makefile) and PDFs are not embedded by the default allowlist; use INGEST_EXTRA_EXTENSIONS=".pdf" only when PDF extraction is intentional.
 The base exclusions are authoritative: operators can add more but cannot remove the built-ins.

 • You can set these environment variables in your .bashrc or .zshrc file, or directly in the MCP settings.